Laravel-Backpack/docs/5.x/introduction.md

 ### Requirements

   - Laravel 9.x or 8.x
-  - MySQL (recommended) / PostgreSQL / SQLite / SQL Server
+  - MySQL / PostgreSQL / SQLite / SQL Server

 <a name="how-does-it-look"></a>
 ### How does it look?